4-Methyl-3-thiosemicarbazide

-4-Methyl-3-thiosemicarbazide is an organosulfur compound with the formula of with the formula CH3NHC(S)NHNH2.
+4-Methyl-3-thiosemicarbazide is an organosulfur compound with the formula of CH3NHC(S)NHNH2.
 It is a white, odorless solid.
 The compound is one of the many derivatives of thiosemicarbazide.
 It is a precursor to diverse organic compounds and metal complexes.

 Applications

 4-Methyl-3-thiosemicarbazide is used as an intermediate compound in the synthesis of some types of herbicides, for example tebuthiuron.

 Precautions and toxicity

 4-Methyl-3-thiosemicarbazide can cause irritation of the eyes, respiratory tract, and skin.
 Swallowing the chemical may cause death.
 It is classified as a "dangerous good for transport".